Master of Arts in Public Policy (M.A.P.P.)

 The MAPP program is housed in one of the country's leading departments of political science, ranked among the top five in research and publications, with a faculty comprised of nationally recognized scholars and highly experienced public policy professionals.
 In addition, the program draws on faculty resources from other prestigious Stony Brook programs in health policy, business, economics and education.

 Harold Withers: Deputy Director of Planning for Suffolk County.
 Ph.D.
 Fordham University.
-Interests: Public policy; Federalism.
+Research & Teaching Interests: Public Policy; Federalism.

 Kovesdy, Allen, MBA, Long Island University, 1972.
 Long Island Regional Planning Council; Former Director of Management and Research, Suffolk County Executive’s Office.